wingel/vadarklockan/docs/source/index.rst

 internal clock until they are powered up the first time.
 This means that the first time they start up they will not know what time it is.

-The goal of the project "vad är klockan" is to let an internet-connected device get time securely during boot.
-To do this the project is split into two parts.
-The fist part is about priciples, to find a method to do this.
+Our solution is to split the problem into two main parts.
+The fist part is about priciples, to find a method on how to securely get time at boot.
 The second part is to write a library to actually implement this, a library which should be useful for as many people as possible.

 Method
 ======